Charles, age 6

 When I look at this photograph now at the age of 32, I'm amazed at how loving and encouraging my parents were.
 Not all Texan parents indulged a son's fondness for dolls.
 And certainly not all parents actually bought their boys such dolls.
 To my great joy, I learned to read via my mother's purchase of Rainbow Brite Storybooks.
 Any good grades I earned in elementary school were rewarded via my father's purchase of bedazzled My Little Pony toys, at my request.

 Whenever Cameron and I broke into Mom's closet to play dress up – and then insisted upon a fashion show whenever neighbors visited – Mom and Dad never blinked an eye.
 They never forced me to be someone or something I was not.
-During my childhood, I enjoyed Hot Wheels and hot pink.
+As a kid, I enjoyed Hot Wheels and hot pink.
 I stayed true to myself, and that was the best response to an intolerant and unsympathetic world.

 At the age of 4, I realized I was gay when I developed a crush on Scotty, my best friend.
 My feelings were certainly not sexualized at the time, but my crush was undeniable and intense.
 Whenever I asked to kiss Scotty and lay next to him – like the characters in my mother's favorite soap operas – he immediately told his own mother.
 That in turn caused a great rift between our two families.
 Sadly, that was the first in many lessons of the cruelty of my peers and of society; even parental affirmation could not shield me from viciousness.